Pinpoint’s psychometric modeling can dramatically improve your ad campaigns.

 AUDIENCE REACH & TRANSPARENCY:

-The only targeting method that allows you to find the full market reach of your specific creative assets.
-Our percentile-based audiences reveal the probability of engagement of users across the entire targeting universe, giving you deep transparency into your audience data.
+The only targeting method that allows you to identify your campaign’s Total Addressable Market.
+Our percentile-based audiences reveal the probability of engagement of users across the entire targeting universe.
+On average, 90% of users in a Pinpoint Thinkalike™ audience are missed by lookalike audiences.

 COMPLETE USER PRIVACY: